Download the PDF file: Home Fire Escape Plan

 - If you live in a multi-level home or an apartment your Home Fire Escape Plan should include escape routes from upper levels.
 Do not use lifts if there is a fire.
 Your best protection is to increase the number of smoke alarms in the house and have them interconnected, to give you maximum warning of fire.
 Have a mobile phone or a hard-wired phone (not a portable phone) on the upper level in case escape down stairs is not possible.
 Portable fire escape ladders are available but they are difficult to use and there are safety concerns associated with their use.
 If you are trapped in an upper storey, seal the opening around the door and any vents with bedding or clothing, stay by the window and attract the attention of firefighters.

-- They need to know what the smoke alarm sounds like.
+- Everyone needs to know what the smoke alarm sounds like.

-- They must get out of the house quickly when they hear the smoke alarm, alerting and assisting others as they go.
+- Everyone must get out of the house quickly when they hear the smoke alarm, alerting and assisting others as they go.

-- They should crawl low under smoke, closing doors behind them as they leave to slow the fire's growth.
+- Everyone should crawl low under smoke, closing doors behind them as they leave to slow the fire’s growth.

-- They must go to the family meeting area away from the buildings, near the road, in a location that is easy to access; the letterbox is often a good place to choose.
+- Everyone must go to the family meeting area away from the buildings, near the road, in a location that is easy to access; the letterbox is often a good place to choose.

-- They should phone the Fire Service on "000" using a mobile phone or a neighbour's phone.
+- Someone should phone the fire service on 000 (triple zero) using a mobile phone or a neighbour’s phone.

 - If someone is missing never go back into the burning house.
 Try to reach the missing person from an outside window.
 Never re-enter a burning building, and make sure that other family members do not attempt to do so.